Application, Interviewing, and Referral Process

 Age—Unacceptable: Questions about age, birth, or dates of completion of primary or secondary school.
 Acceptable: A statement that age is to be verified for legal age requirements.
 Are you at least 18 years of age?
 If not, can you submit a work permit upon hire?

 Birthplace—Unacceptable: Questions about the birthplace of an applicant, applicant’s parents, spouse, or other relatives.
 Acceptable: Are you authorized to work and remain in the United States?

 Race or Color—Unacceptable: Questions about race or the color of the applicant’s skin, eyes, or hair; requiring that a photograph be affixed to an application; requesting that the applicant submit a photograph at his or her option; requiring a photograph after the interview but before employment.
 Acceptable: A statement that a photograph may be required after hire.

 National Origin—Unacceptable: Questions about the nationality of the applicant’s spouse, parent, or other relatives; what the applicant’s native tongue is; how the applicant acquired the ability to read, write, or speak a foreign language.
 Acceptable: Asking the applicant about foreign languages applicant reads, speaks or writes, if job-related.

-Marital or Parental Status—Unacceptable: Questions that indicate the applicant’s marital or parental status that are unrelated to the job.
+Marital, Parental, or Familial Status—Unacceptable: Questions that indicate the applicant’s marital, parental, or familial status that are unrelated to the job.
 Acceptable: Statement of policy regarding work assignment of employees who are related.
 Asking for the names of the applicant’s relatives already employed by the University.

-Sex or Family—Unacceptable: Questions which indicate an applicant’s sex; sexual orientation; the number or ages of children or dependents; questions regarding childbearing or birth control; the name of a spouse or child; questions regarding child care, the care of a relative with a disability, or the care of any other person with a disability who lives with the applicant.
+Sex or Family or Caregiver Status—Unacceptable: Questions which indicate an applicant’s sex; sexual orientation; the number or ages of children or dependents; questions regarding childbearing or birth control; the name of a spouse or child; questions regarding child care, the care of a relative with a disability, or the care of any other person with a disability who lives with the applicant.